woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/install.rst

 Pre-installation process
 ------------------------

-.. only:: basic

 This installation will add the OpenGeo Suite package repository and then install the appropriate packages.
-See the :ref:`Packages <intro.installation.ubuntu.packages>` section for details about the possible packages to install.

-.. only:: enterprise

-   This installation will add the OpenGeo Suite package repositories and then install the appropriate packages.
 See the :ref:`Packages <intro.installation.ubuntu.packages>` section for details about the possible packages to install.

 .. warning:: Mixing repositories with is not recommended.
 If you already have a community (non-Boundless) repository that contains some of the components of OpenGeo Suite (such as PostgreSQL) please remove them before installing OpenGeo Suite.